 Figure 5.14.3-1: Sensing for tourist spot traffic management

-1. When the scenic area begins to open.
-Jim will operate the scenic area traffic monitoring system to start real-time traffic control.
+1. When the scenic area begins to open, Jim will operate the scenic area traffic monitoring system to start real-time traffic control.

 2. The traffic management system of the scenic spot will send a service request to the operator network to start sensing the people and vehicles in the scenic spot.

-3. The base station at the entrance and exit of the scenic spot can sense the people and vehicles those will enter or leave the place, and the base stations in the scenic spot can sense the people and vehicles for certain area (e.g. walkway, parking area).
+3. The base stations at the entrance and exit of the scenic spot can sense the people and vehicles that enter or leave the place, and the base stations in the scenic spot can sense the people and vehicles for certain area (e.g. walkway, parking area).

 4. Operator A reports the traffic sensing information from the base stations in the scenic spot to the traffic monitoring system.
-Based on the sense information, the traffic management system could analyse the traffic status and decides whether the traffic in the area is congested.
+Based on the sensing information, the traffic management system could analyse the traffic status and decide whether the traffic in the area is congested.

 5. If the congestion exceeds the threshold, the management system would notice Jim about the detail, and Jim would trigger to limit traffic to avoid traffic overload in the scenic spot.